iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.7 (168)/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 4 reviews"/>
 </p>

+> Useless if venue has an outdated QR codes<br> :date: __2021-04-17 19:05:48__

+> a great app<br> :date: __2021-04-17 16:31:19__

+> You need to tell people it can only report contacts if they have imputed that they are positive, I have been round people who have been positive, but never shows on my app as their app doesn't know they are pos as they have not told the app they are poss<br> :date: __2021-04-16 23:58:24__

+> needs Bluetooth for Android<br> :date: __2021-04-13 15:51:35__

 > When will I get the option to share my check-ins with NHS.
 I thought this would be a good next stage, especially as wr all get more mobile.<br> :date: __2021-04-12 18:50:14__